Stamp Duty Calculator from calculatorsonline.com.au

 Scope of application

-According to the Duties Act 2001 (last updated on November 13, 2024), taxes are generally calculated by multiplying the "dutiable value" by the corresponding tax rate.- The taxable value is usually the higher of the "unencumbered value (market value)" or the "actual transaction consideration".
+According to the Duties Act 2001 (last updated on November 13, 2024), taxes are generally calculated by multiplying the "dutiable value" by the corresponding tax rate.

 Foreign Buyer Surcharge